 The competition begins on the local level as students compete to be the national representative from their school or college of pharmacy.
 The competition on the local level may be funded from a variety of sources such as official college funds, locally obtained funding, state association support, and student fund-raising activities.
 Both the locally awarded prizes and the travel expenses for the winner to compete in the national competition will be the responsibility of the school or college of pharmacy.
 Each of the top ten finalists that compete in the final round of local competition will receive an award, compliments of APhA-ASP.

-Once the local winner from each school or college of pharmacy is decided, this individual will schedule an appointment to compete on the national level at the Annual Meeting & Exposition.
+Once the local winner from each school or college of pharmacy (one chapter, one participant) is decided, this individual will schedule an appointment to compete on the national level at the Annual Meeting & Exposition.
 The national competition is divided into the preliminary round and final round.
 At the preliminary round, students select a simple practice scenario at random and are required to counsel a patient on the appropriate use of the drug involved.
 Students are then given time to refer to the reference sources available in the model pharmacy.
 After consulting the references and determining the appropriate information for the patient, the participants counsel the patient.
 Evaluations are based on the content and style of the counseling presentations.
 The ten highest scoring participants are then invited to the final round.